Bedbugs in Toronto

 Noah Adams, Maaya Hitomi, & Cherie Moody

-This article reports on the findings of a meta-synthesis undertaken on published gray transgender suicidality literature, to determine the average rate of suicidal ideation and attempts in this population.
-Studies included in this synthesis were restricted to the 42 that reported on 5 or more Canadian or U.S. adult participants, as published between 1997 and February 2016 in either gray or peer-reviewed health literature.
-Across these 42 studies an average of 55% of respondents ideated about and 29% attempted suicide in their lifetimes.
+This article reports on the findings of a meta-synthesis, undertaken on peer-reviewed and gray transgender suicidality literature, to determine the average rate of suicidal ideation and attempts among the adult transgender population.
+Across the 42 studies that, between 1997 and February 2016, reported on 5 or more Canadian or U.S. adult participants, an average of 55% of respondents ideated about and 29% attempted suicide in their lifetimes.
 Within the past year, these averages were, respectively, 51% and 11%, or 14 and 22 times that of the general public.
 Overall, suicidal ideation was higher among individuals of a male-to-female (MTF) than female-to-male (FTM) alignment, and lowest among those who were gender non-conforming (GNC).
-Conversely, attempts occurred most often among FTM individuals, then decreased for MTF individuals, followed by GNC individuals.
-These findings may be useful in creating targeted interventions that take into account both the alarmingly high rate of suicidality in this population, and the relatively differential experience of FTM, MTF, and GNC individuals.
-Future research should examine minority stress theory and suicidality protection/resilience factors, particularly transition, on this population.
+Conversely, attempts occurred most often among FTM individuals, followed by MTF, and then GNC individuals.

 Language and Trans Health (Dec 2016)